turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ### Iteration 1 and beyond

-We strongly recommend that you complete Iteration 0 before moving on to the next iterations!
+We **strongly recommend** that you complete Iteration 0 **before** moving on to the next iterations!

 ### Architecture

 For this project, we'll be increasingly thinking about the "data model" and "DOM model" as separate entities.
 We'll be using:

-- JavaScript to manage client-side interactions.
+- JavaScript to manage the data model and the client-side interactions.
 - HTML, CSS and the DOM to display our data

 Your entire application will consist of one HTML page or template.
 You will have two JavaScript files, for now:

-1. An `Idea.js` file that contains an `Idea` class.
+1. An `app.js` file that contains the logic for the data model.
-  * `Idea` methods must include, but are not limited to:
+  * You'll need to be able to:
-    1. `constructor`
+    1. create an idea (see details below in "Data Model")
-    2. `saveToStorage`* - only used for extensions (should only have one job which is to save the instance to storage)
+    2. store ideas (hint: store idea objects in an array)
-    3. `deleteFromStorage`* - only used for extensions
+    3. update the stored ideas array (to remove ideas, add new ideas, etc)
-    4. `updateIdea` (should update the idea's starred state)
+    4. update a single idea's information (ex: you will need to be able to change an idea's "star" property's value)
-2. A `main.js` file that contains all DOM related JavaScript.
+2. An `index.js` file that contains all DOM related JavaScript.

-**Note** The `Idea.js` file  must be the first script in your HTML so that your `main.js` file has access to your `Idea` class.
+**Note** The `app.js` file  must be the first script in your HTML so that your `index.js` file has access to the functions in your `app.js` file!

 ### Data Model